Wordpress SEO: The Only Guide You Need

 Thanks buddy!

-Thanks for a great tutorial – Indeed Wordpress is a fantastic system for getting Great SEO.
+Thanks for a great tutorial – Indeed WordPress is a fantastic system for getting Great SEO.
 But instead of getting all those plugins, and worrying about updates and compatibility, I use the Thesis Theme, which has almost every one of those options built right in to the post editor.

 It has some, but definitely not all.
 Thesis is a great theme but having to learn a whole new system for implementing changes (hooks) and paying $164 (more than one site) is not very accessible or affordable for most people.